0uO/Dual-learning/README.md

 # Dual-learning for machine translation
 -------

-An implementation of [Dual Learning For Machine Translation](https://arxiv.org/abs/1611.00179) on tensorflow.
+An implementation of [Dual Learning For Machine Translation](https://arxiv.org/abs/1611.00179) and [Joint Training for Neural Machine Translation Models with Monolingual Data](https://arxiv.org/abs/1803.00353) on tensorflow.

 INSTALLATION
 ------------